YouTube - F-18 Hornet

 The F-18 Hornet models E and F are an extension of the success of their predecessors.
 The aircraft have proven themselves in all weather, day and night missions.
 They have proven themselves as additionally survivable, more maneuverable, faster, and even tougher than their predecessors.

-The F-18 Hornet models E and F cockpit is being reworked to include larger displays, incorporate tactical targeting network technology and a distributed targeting processor network.
+The F-18 Hornet models E and F cockpit is being reworked to include larger displays, incorporate tactical targeting network technology, an advanced targeting forward-looking infrared (ATFLIR) system, joint helmet-mounted cueing system (JHMCS), a multifunctional information distribution system (MIDS) and a distributed targeting processor network.
 New long-range infrared sighting and tracking (IRST) sensors will detect and track targets from greater distances.
 IRST is a passive system, detecting heat from engines and that generated by the air heating the surface of a target passing through the atmosphere.
 Targets do not know that they are being tracked.

 Radar-absorbing coatings on key airframe parts will help reduce their radar signature.
 Conformal fuel tanks will increase aircraft range by up to 135 miles or allow for carrying additional ordnance.